lichess-bot-devs/lichess-bot/README.md

   - `challenge_timeout`: The time (in minutes) the bot has to be idle before it creates a challenge.
   - `challenge_initial_time`: The initial time (in seconds and to be chosen at random) for the challenges.
   - `challenge_increment`: The increment (in seconds and to be chosen at random) for the challenges.
-  - `challenge_days`: The days for a correspondence challenge.
+  - `challenge_days`: The days for a correspondence challenge (to be chosen at random).
 If this option is enabled, a correspondence challenge will be created even if `challenge_initial_time` is enabled.
   - `opponent_min_rating`: The minimum rating of the opponent bot.
 The minimum rating in lichess is 600.
   - `opponent_max_rating`: The maximum rating of the opponent bot.
 The maximum rating in lichess is 4000.
   - `challenge_mode`: Possible options are `casual`, `rated` and `random`.